 Exposition.
 In this first stage, the scene is set and we're introduced to the key characters and the central protagonist.
 We're presented with the current situation, a backstory and even some flashbacks.
 From a business perspective, this could be a leadership team and their experiences of running a business, their aims and objectives and their historical issues, challenges and pain points.

 Inciting Incident.
 At this point our protagonist reacts to something which then sets off a chain of events.
 This could be a leader looking to achieve a specific objective such as creating a new sales channel, opening an overseas office or launching a new product.

 Falling Action.
-At this stage the protagonist and antagonist work together and, as with the rising action, may encounter further complications which they have to successfully overcome together.
-In business, this ability to overcome problems creates a strengthening of the relationship between all parties and demonstrates the customer-centric, quality driven values of the third party.
+At this stage the protagonist and antagonist work together and, as with the rising action, may encounter further complications which they have successfully overcome together.
+In business, this ability to overcome problems creates a strengthening of the bond between all parties and demonstrates the customer-centric, quality driven values of the third party.

 Resolution.
 Here, the protagonist and antagonist have been able to fully resolve any conflict or problems.
 The business working in partnership with the third party is able to successfully achieve the desired objectives or outcomes.
 Statistics can be included to further demonstrate the impact of the support provided by the third party.

-In the video below Scott Harrison, founder of Charity: Water describes his incredible journey from nightclub promoter to creating a non-profit organisation providing clean, safe drinking water to people in developing countries.
-The storyline is very powerful and engaging and uses Freytag’s Pyramid.
-It’s hard to watch in places, emotionally charged but has a great conclusion.
+In the video below Scott Harrison, Founder of Charity: Water describes his journey from nightclub promoter to creating a non-profit organisation providing clean, safe drinking water to people in developing countries.
+The storyline is very powerful and engaging and uses Freytag's Pyramid.
+It's hard to watch in places, emotionally charged but has a great conclusion.